 Benjamin Franklin said, “Justice will not be served until those who are unaffected are as outraged as those who are.”
 It is our responsibility as Americans and people to help those who are oppressed and to make sure that we can all feel safe in our communities.
 None of us can feel safe until all of us feel safe.
 We urge you to take positive steps in your communities and this country.

-Here is the message from Coach B: There is one habit that I would like every person to work on, and that is to be a good person.
+Coach B’s message to our athletes: There is one habit that I would like every person to work on, and that is to be a good person.
 One more good person in the world is one good step into the right direction.

 Umoja Track Club